 Trauma can catalyse profound personal transformation.
 Rooted in the PERMA model (Positive emotions, Engagement, Relationships, Meaning, Accomplishments), recovery involves nurturing:

-- Changes in self-perception: Clients often discover inner resilience and redefine their identity beyond victimhood[2].
+- Changes in self-perception: Clients often discover inner resilience and redefine their identity beyond a state of victimhood.

 - Deeper relationships: Strengthening social connections buffers against isolation and fosters emotional support.